jaysc/NextJS-Apollo-TypeGraphQL-Prisma/readme.md

 GraphQL requires a schema in order to resolve quries.
 The schema defines the api of your app.
 This is usually done in a non-typed way within code.
 TypeGraphQL offers a typed way in order to expose object types and use them around your code.

 Their website can be found [here](https://typegraphql.com/).

+### typegraphql-prisma

+`typegraphql-prisma` gives us the ability to create the relavent typed graphql classes and resolvers to use in our server.
+This means we can just specify the schema in prisma, and `typegraphql-prisma` will automatically create everything we need to use.

 ## The Journey